blockchaintp/helm-charts/docs/sextant/aws-enterprise.md

 !!!Note
-    By enabling persistence in the example above you will ensure that state is preserved even if you restart or delete/reinstall Sextant.
+    By enabling persistence in the example above you will ensure that state is preserved even if you restart or delete/reinstall Sextant with the same name in the same namespace.

 ### Step 2: Add or Update BTP Helm Charts Repo